ecgitt/snakereimagined/README.md

 ## How to play:

 Download the compiled zip to run the .exe in Windows.
-Alternatively, it is playable directly in my Itch.io page: https://ecgit.itch.io/snake

 ## Credits: